All Episodes

 It was the most pathetic thing.

-There's not a lot of folks like me, obviously in Congress, but folks like me appeal to people because they've been run over and they know they can call me and I can and I'm not judgmental.
+There's not a lot of folks like me, obviously, in Congress, but folks like me appeal to people because they've been run over and they know they can call me and I can, and I'm not judgmental.

-I just say I don't care if they vote for me or not.
+I just say, I don't care if they vote for me or not.

-People have killed people before, and I've helped them out.
+I have people that are convicted felons, people have killed people before and I've helped them out.

 tucker carlson